Corn tortilla: Uses

-Corn tortillas are the basis of many traditional Mexican dishes, such as tacos, tostadas, enchiladas, flautas, quesadillas, chilaquiles, and tortilla soup (sopa de tortilla).
+Corn tortillas are the basis of many traditional Mexican dishes, such as tacos, tostadas, enchiladas, flautas, quesadillas, chilaquiles, and tortilla soup.
 Warmed corn tortillas are also often served as an accompaniment to stews, soups, grilled meats and other dishes, as bread might be served in other cuisines.
 By contrast, wheat flour tortillas are often used for burritos and quesadillas, particularly in the United States.
 Corn tortillas may also be deep fried to make crisp tortilla chips.
 These are often salted, and can be eaten alone or accompanied with various salsas and dips such as guacamole.
 Tortilla chips are a key ingredient in nachos.